peregrinator/ranch-hand/README.md

     $ gem install ranch-hand

+## Setup

+Once ranch-hand is installed, run `ranch-hand setup` from the command line.
+This will the necessary files in a `~/.ranch-hand`.

+#### Project setup

+Project setup is optional.
+You can create a set of default values for certain flags by running `ranch-hand init` in any directory.
+When ranch-hand is run from a directory it will use the values in a `.ranch-hand` file if it is present.

+Normally you might run the following command: `ranch-hand -n my-namespace -g -p my-project -c /bin/bash` Using `ranch-hand init` you can set the namespace, grouping flag and pod name as defaults, instead allowing you to just run: `ranch-hand -c /bin/bash`.

 ## Usage

 RanchHand makes use of the [GLI](https://github.com/davetron5000/gli) (Git Like Interface) gem to create a CLI with features similar to the Git CLI.
 Run `ranch-hand help` or `ranch-hand command help` for usage information.